legout/yfin/README.md

-# Yfin - A blazing fast python wrapper for the Yahoo Fincance API
+# yFin - A blazing fast python wrapper for the Yahoo Fincance API

 Simple python wrapper for the yahoo finance api.
 Heavily uses asyncronous requests to speed up data downloads.
 Optional usage of random proxies is possible.